Home | Browse Topics | Family law | Relationships and break-ups | Rules for dividing relationship property

 • award relationship property for the benefit of the children

-• recognise the need for children to have a home and make an Occupation Order or Tenancy Order allowing the spouse or partner who is the principal provider of care for the children to keep possession of the family home
+• recognise the need for children to have a home and make an Occupation Order or Tenancy Order allowing the partner who is the principal provider of care for the children to keep possession of the family home

 • recognise the need for children to have suitable furniture and make a Furniture Order granting either spouse or partner the possession and use of specific furniture.